kenpederson/kenpederson/README.md

 Software Engineer

-Most interested in building functional and accessible tools for the web
+Most interested in building performant and accessible applications for the web

 JavaScript | TypeScript | Angular | Node

-Exploring what's new and happening in .Net recently
+Exploring what's new and happening in .Net now that the tools for non-Windows platforms are maturing

 C# | ASP.NET | .Net Core